-The next time you curse your partner for snoring loudly, have pity on him and advise him to see a sleep specialist immediately as it could be sleep apnea which can result to death even if left untreated.
+The next time you curse your partner for snoring loudly, have pity on him and advise him to see a sleep specialist immediately as it could be sleep apnea which can result in death even if left untreated.
 Loud and frequent snoring is one of the prominent symptoms of sleep apnea.

 A recently concluded study has shown that there are several cases of people dying due to sudden cardiac arrest during snoring.

 Before discussing sleep apnea symptoms and treatments, let us first know what it is exactly.

 It is a commonly occurring sleep disorder in which breathing turns shallow or stops completely due to the blockage of the upper airway.
 The pause in breathing is known as apnea and it lasts for 10 seconds or more.
 Obstructing sleep apnea is the most common type of apnea in which airflow is hampered due to the relaxation of throat muscles.

 Sleep apnea is a commonly occurring condition in obese males or those who consume too much alcohol.
 Females post mensuration can also have sleep apnea.
 At the time of sleeping when tongue and throat muscles relax the soft tissue blocks the airway as the result of which sound is produced.

 The disease can have serious life-shortening implications and can lead to high blood pressure, strokes, heart diseases, depression, and diabetes.
 When breathing stops for longer periods during sleep you are at high risk of cardiac arrest.

 Though one of the most common symptoms of sleep apnea is snoring it does not mean that everyone who snores is a sufferer.
 However, if you or your partner snores check out whether the snoring is followed by gasping sounds or it has long or breathing pauses.
 These are the signs of sleep apnea.